YLS_banner_crop_0003_GLC.jpg

 Julia Shu

 Julia is a Yale Law School graduate.
-While at Yale Law School she was primarily interested in international human rights, IP, and trial advocacy, she was Student Director of the Lowenstein International Human Rights Clinic and member of the Veterans Legal Services Clinic.
+While at Yale Law School she was primarily interested in international human rights, IP, and trial advocacy.
+She was Student Director of the Lowenstein International Human Rights Clinic and a member of the Veterans Legal Services Clinic.
 During her time at Yale, she has also served on the Executive Board of Yale Law Women and interned for the International Criminal Tribunal for the Former Yugoslavia.
 Prior to law school, she studied political science at the University of Maryland, College Park and taught English in the Atacama Desert.

 Aaron X. Sobel

-Aaron is a associate at Arnold & Porter, where he practices foreign relations and national security law.
+Aaron is an associate at Arnold & Porter, where he practices foreign relations and national security law.
 He is an incoming law clerk on the U.S. Court of Appeals for the Second Circuit.
 At Yale, Aaron won the Burton H. Brody Prize and the Edward D. Robbins Prize, was a teaching fellow to the Brady-Johnson Grand Strategy program, and was a Moot Court semi-finalist.
 He spent his law school summers at the Department of Justice in the Civil Division Appellate Staff, the Department of State in the Office of the Legal Adviser, and Arnold & Porter.
 His work is published in the Yale Law & Policy Review, University of Pennsylvania Law Review Online, Lawfare, Just Security, Carnegie Endowment for International Peace, and USA Today, and has been featured by the American Law Institute and NPR’s Morning Edition.
 He graduated from Princeton summa cum laude, Phi Beta Kappa with a degree in public policy.

-Headshot of Mark Stevens
+Mark Stevens headshot

 Mark Stevens